-Regard carefullness of genetic analysis in NS programmes recent data from California (Currier RJ et al, 2017) showed that using third-tier CFTR gene sequencing may improve CF detection following an initial elevated immunoreactive trypsinogen and detection of only one mutation on a second-tier panel, improving the utility of this approach in states that have diverse multiethnic populations.
+Regard carefullness of genetic analysis included in NS programmes recent data from California (Currier RJ et al, 2017) showed that using third-tier CFTR gene sequencing may improve CF detection following an initial elevated IRT associated to detection of only one mutation on a second-tier panel, improving the utility of this approach in states that have diverse multiethnic populations.

 Existing NS programmes should focus on their rationalisation and optimisation, with particular attention to bioethical implications such as unwanted detection of carriers and inconclusive diagnoses.

-Regarding the still unresolved problem whether the marked increase in the life expectancy of people with CF registered over the past 30 years could be attributed to improvements in therapy and/or to early treatment in asymptomatic children with CF diagnosed by NS further evidence based studies should be implemented.
-The Baby Observational and Nutrition Study (BONUS), a multicenter, longitudinal, observational cohort study, conducted at 28 US Cystic Fibrosis Foundation-accredited Care Centers from January 2012, through May 2015, including 231 infants younger than 3.5 months who underwent NS, had confirmed CF, and were followed up the first 12 months of life showed a significant improvement in nutritional status, with normalization of weight but not height in the first year of life (Leung DH, 2017).
+Regarding the still unresolved problem whether the marked increase in the life expectancy of people with CF registered over the past 30 years could be attributed to improvements in therapy and/or to early treatment in asymptomatic children with CF diagnosed by NS further evidence on based studies should be implemented.
+The Baby Observational and Nutrition Study (BONUS), a multicenter, longitudinal, observational cohort study, conducted at 28 US Cystic Fibrosis Foundation-accredited Care Centers from January 2012, through May 2015, including 231 infants younger than 3.5 months who underwent NS with confirmed CF, and followed up the first 12 months of life showed a significant improvement in nutritional status, with normalization of weight, but not height in the first year of life (Leung DH, 2017).

-Generally, as newborn screening not only saves lives but can also yield net societal economic benefit, calculations of net economic benefit from newborn screening are performed including the monetary equivalent of avoided deaths and reductions in costs of care for complications associated with late-diagnosed individuals minus the additional costs of screening, diagnosis, and treatment associated with prompt diagnosis.
-The experience of the Washington State Department of Health has been recently published including data on newborn screening for CF (Grosse SD, 2016).
+Generally, given that NS not only saves lives, but can also yield net societal economic benefit, several studies have been performed calculating the net economic benefit from NS and including the monetary equivalent of avoided deaths, reduction in costs of care for complications associated with late-diagnosed individuals minus the additional costs of screening, diagnosis, and treatment associated with prompt diagnosis.
+The experience of the Washington State Department of Health has been previously published including data on newborn screening for CF (Grosse SD, 2016).